akretion/docky-odoo-template/README.md

 ```

 # Tips for the template maintenance

 ## pre-commit

 Precommit file are extracted from the OCA project https://github.com/OCA/oca-addons-repo-template

-For updating the files you need to execute the file **update_oca_file.py**
+For updating the files you need to execute the file **update_oca_file.py**.
-Then commit the updated files
+Then commit the updated files.
-In case that oca have added files please update the script before
+If files were added in the OCA, please update the script before.